 Pennsylvania’s eastern copperheads are most active during warmer weather.
 They are active during spring and hibernate during winter.
 Daily, they are more active in the late afternoons and evenings.

-How to Get Rid of Copperheads In Your Yard In Pennsylvania
+How to Keep Copperheads Out of Your Yard in Pennsylvania

 Since copperheads are so widely spread in the state of Pennsylvania, running into them now and then is common.
 Here are some helpful tips to keep copperheads away from your yard:

-- Remove hiding places for prey.
+- Remove hiding places for prey such as mice, rats, and birds and their eggs.
 Snakes follow the prey.

-- Ensure that your surroundings are not littered with piles of rock, debris, or wood.
-Snakes often hide beneath large rocks and wood.
+- Ensure that your surroundings are not littered with piles of rock, debris, or wood, in which copperheads can camouflage themselves.

 If you spot a copperhead in Pennsylvania, remember to stay calm.
 Copperheads often freeze at first when they spot humans.
 Most snakes slither away to avoid being stepped on but copperheads do not.
 If you spot a copperhead, take the opportunity to get away calmly without startling the snake.